cdnexperts/cdnselector/README.md

 CDN Selector allows you to optimize the online delivery of video and other content using multiple CDNs.

-Routing policies can be defined for each service to allow:
+CDN selection policies can be defined for each service to allow:

 * CDN selection based on the client's network location (e.g, direct on-net clients to your in-house CDN, and all others to a global CDN provider such as Akamai)
 * Integration with CDN routing engines to provide the client with direct access to the most suitable CDN cache.
 This increases performance for the client by avoiding a DNS lookup or HTTP redirection via the routing engine.